cwwang1979/ETMIL-SL-SMFA/README.md

 ```

-Then in a terminal run:
+Then, in a terminal, run:
 ```
 python create_patches.py --source DATA/XXXX --save_dir DATA_PATCHES/XXXX --patch_size 256 --preset tcga.csv --seg --patch --stitch

 ```

-After running in a terminal, the result will be produced in folder named 'DATA_PATCHES/XXXX', which includes the masks and the sticthes in .jpg and the coordinates of the patches will stored into HD5F files (.h5) like the following structure.
+After running in a terminal, the result will be produced in the folder named 'DATA_PATCHES/XXXX', which includes the masks and the stitches in .jpg, and the coordinates of the patches will be stored in HD5F files (.h5) like the following structure.
 ```
 DATA_PATCHES/XXXX/
 ├── masks/